Bankruptcy Attorney in Minneapolis Explains Which Debts Are Relieved by Bankruptcy

 Most people do not like to include personal debts when they file bankruptcy when these debts are owed to someone they know, such as a friend or family member.
 But you are required to list all debts owed when filing bankruptcy, so personal loans should be listed and discharged in a bankruptcy.

-Bankruptcy attorney Gregory J. Wald can assist you in determining what debts, if any, are dischargable in a bankruptcy.
+Bankruptcy attorney in Minneapolis Gregory J. Wald can assist you in determining what debts, if any, are dischargable in a bankruptcy.
 Call (952) 921-5802 to schedule a consultation.